 What used to be considered as perverse (which frequently gave rise to judgmentalism and condemnation, even within the psychotherapy community) is now being regarded along a continuum of responses to one’s personal, and thus subjective relationship to sexuality.
 This course will review the old view, and consider a more updated, nuanced understanding and respect for variation of the multifaceted nature of sexual expressions.
 Freud will be cited, along with Kraft-Ebing, Chasseguet-Smirgel, Fonagy, Leuzinger-Bohleber, Feminist analytic views, such as Horney, Coates, Slade, and others, will be discussed.

 #S505 – Psychoanalysis as a Science: Neuroscience and Clinical Research

 There is a greater need to emphasize research in psychoanalysis, despite the fact that psychoanalytic thinkers have been involved in research investigations since Freud, Jung, and Spitz, right up to the present time.
 The history of such research studies will be cited and modern researchers, including Beebe’s work, etc. will described.
 A bridge will then be constructed between basic research and the discoveries emanating out of the new field of Neuropsychoanalysis, which include the works of Solms, Panksepp, Zellner, and others.
 Readingson localization, equipotentiality, and plasticity theories will be presented.

-#506 – Contemporary Writings in Psychoanalysis
+#506 – Contemporary Writings and Relational Concepts in Psychoanalysis

 Electives: NJI Candidates and Graduates will be offered electives periodically, such as: Final Paper—single case study; Case Presentation; Writing for Publication; Practical Private Practice Issues; Couples Group Therapy; Technical Seminars.